Best Health Insurance Options for Pregnant Women

 Will I get the same coverage no matter which state I live in or which plan I choose?

 Not necessarily.
 The law requires most private health plans to help pay for a basic set of 10 essential health benefits, including maternity and newborn care.
-But the details of what each plan will cover depends on two things:
+But the details of what each plan will cover depend on two things:

 • Where you live.
 Your health plan choices will vary from one state to another, and even within the same state in different zip codes.